Thornton College, Milton Keynes

 NOT FOR: 26 acres in rural Buckinghamshire might feel a bit quiet for more flamboyant characters as they rise up further through the school.
 Thornton welcomes all religions (Catholics only amount to 20% of the pupils) but the school is underpinned by a strong Christian ethos which you’ll either buy into or not.

 DARE TO DISAGREE?
 Be my guest!
-The next Open Day is on Saturday 12th October 10am – 12 noon – let me know what you think.
+The next Open Day is on 10 Oct 2020 – let me know what you think.

 Thornton College, Thornton, Milton Keynes, Buckinghamshire MK17 0HJ.